lammps/lammps/doc/src/reset_atoms.rst

 .. note::

-   If the system has no bonds, there is no reason to use this command, since image flags for differenet atoms do not need to be consistent.
+   If the system has no bonds, there is no reason to use this command, since image flags for different atoms do not need to be consistent.
 Use the :doc:`set <set>` command with its *image* keyword instead.